LaiMo2020/InhabitU/README.md

 Test: Clicking on the navbar logo and 'home' navigation link in the navbar should navigate to the home page.

 Result: Tested on all pages and different devices .
-No errrors.
+No errors.
 Works as intended.

 Test: Clicking on the button "+" , and from the navbar "create new habit" to create a new habit, it should send user to the habit creation page.

 Result: Tested on all pages and different devices.
-No errrors.
+No errors.
 Works as intended.

 Test: Clicking on edit button to edit a habit, it should redirect the user to habit's page after editing.

 Result: Tested on all pages and different devices.
 No errors.
 Works as intended.

-Test: Clicking on the delete button, a pop warning message will pop out to warn the user "This action cannot be undone.". option (No) if user changes his mind.
+Test: Clicking on the delete button, a pop-up warning message will pop out to warn the user "Are You Sure TO Delete This Habit?
+This action cannot be undone.". option (No) if user changes his mind.

 Result: No errors.

-Test: Clicking on the 'delete habit' button on the habits page, confirme  delete. the habits deleted from both habits and MongoDB.
+Test: Clicking on the 'delete habit' button on the habits page, confirm delete. the habits deleted from both habits and MongoDB.

 Result: No errors.